suchan5/captone_workout_manager/README.md

 - **Step 1**: Open IntelliJ IDE.
 - **Step 2**: Run the backend server.
 - **Step 3**: Open Visual Studio Code (VS Code).
-- **Step 4**: In the terminal, navigate to the directory where the React project is located.
+- **Step 4**: In the VS Code terminal, navigate to the directory where the React project is located.
 - **Step 5**: Run the following command to install the necessary dependencies: `npm install`
 - **Step 6**: Once the installation is complete, start the frontend development server: `npm start`